A sweep for ‘Schitt’s Creek,’ ‘Succession’ tops Emmy Awards

 Zendaya, 24, became the youngest lead drama actress winner for her role as a troubled teenager in “Euphoria.”
 She’s only the second Black actress to win the award, following Viola Davis' groundbreaking 2015 win for “How to Get Away With Murder.”

-“Succession,” a family power struggle over a media empire, was honored as best drama series, and creator Jesse Armstrong used the opportunity to offer “unthanks,” including to President Donald Trump for what Armstrong called his “crummy” handling of the pandemic.
+“Succession,” a family power struggle over a media empire, was honored as best drama series, and creator Jesse Armstrong used the opportunity to offer “un-thank-yous,” including to President Donald Trump for what Armstrong called his “crummy and uncoordinated” response to the pandemic.

 “Succession” star Jeremy Strong won the drama actor trophy for his role as a potential heir to the throne.